With the federal government shutdown the big news today, I

 weeks ago, the Minnesota Orchestra announced that it has made its fourth

-contract offer to its players
+contract offer to its players.
+The

 contract will offer a signing bonus made possible by donations from local